 - When playing songs or accompaniments on devices, give the student control over the power button and/or volume.
 Most often, the unpredictability of when the sound will occur causes more stress than the sound itself.

 - If using musical instruments in the classroom, explore timbre (the tone quality or “colour” of the sound each instrument produces).
 Bright, piercing sounds may be irritants, so it could a good idea to limit the use of metals like triangles and cymbals.
 Conversely, they can be novel and attention-grabbing, cutting through other, confusing noises, and maybe preferred by some.

 As I now encounter great Arts Integrated teaching at my school and others, I am inspired.
 I witness high-quality educators expand their capacity to teach.
-I watch the myths of individuals with autism lacking individuality and emotion, being dispelled.
-Most of all, I see the world of Art helping special learners connect with the world, using modes that are accessible to them.
+I watch as the myths of individuals with autism lacking individuality and emotion are dispelled.
+Most of all, I see the world of art helping special learners connect with the world, using modes that are accessible to them.

 Christine Hughes is an autism mom and professional Music Specialist with Bartlett City Schools in Bartlett, TN.
 Christine has studied Arts Integration extensively and presented inclusive strategies on teaching students with disabilities at the district and state level.